History of Bolsover Castle

 The design of the Little Castle was intended to evoke a Norman great tower, which it clearly resembles viewed from a distance, rising sheer from the cliff.
 The interior continues the impression, with massive round Romanesque vaults in the basement and pointed Gothic ones on the entrance floor.
 The great windows of the upper floors were designed to give panoramic views across the landscape.

 When Charles Cavendish died in 1617, most of the structure was finished.
 His son William – playboy, poet courtier and later 1st Duke of Newcastle – inherited the Little Castle and completed the interiors with the help of the architect John Smythson.

 What resulted was a kind of ‘toy keep’, housing tiers of luxurious state rooms.
 The exquisitely carved fireplaces and richly coloured murals and panelling of its exceptionally well-preserved and beautifully restored interiors still take the visitor on an allegorical journey from earthly concerns to heavenly delights.

 William also added the vast and stately Terrace Range overlooking the Vale of Scarsdale, now a dramatic roofless shell.
-To show off his achievement, in 1634 he hosted Charles I and Queen Henrietta Maria here, when the entertainment Love’s Welcome, a masque specially written for the occasion by Ben Jonson, was performed in the Fountain Garden.
+To show off his achievement, in 1634 he and his first wife, Elizabeth, hosted Charles I and Queen Henrietta Maria here.
+The entertainment Love’s Welcome, a masque specially written for the occasion by Ben Jonson, was performed in the Fountain Garden.

-On the return of the Cavendishes to England in 1660, William and Margaret began to restore their estates.
+On the Cavendishes’ return to England in 1660, William and Margaret began to restore their estates.
 At Bolsover, they rebuilt the state apartment in the Terrace Range and built the cavernous Riding House Range with its magnificent roof and viewing galleries.
 The Riding House is one of the earliest in England to survive complete and a landmark in British equestrianism.
 Here William indulged his passion for training great horses in stately dressage.